-- Week 1 Arrange to meet with instructor. - Weeks 2-4 Meet with instructor to discuss precise project content; begin & continue research; make draft outlines of the paper. - Week 4 Short oral project proposal presentations (during scheduled class times); study "Guidelines for Authors of Senior Papers" and references cited therein. - Weeks 5-9 Meet with instructor; continue research and writing; submit drafts. - Weeks 8 & 9 Class presentations by those who are completing the projects early (during scheduled class times as announced), decision regarding presentation at Pacific Northwest MAA Meeting, real or faux Pacific Northwest MAA Meeting submission. - Week 10 Individual meetings as needed. - Finals week Paper due Monday; submit all drafts and feedback along with the paper.
+- Week 1 Class meets on Monday.
+Arrange regular meeting time with instructor. - Week 2 Class meets on Monday.
+Finalize topic choice by the 2nd meeting with instructor.
+If you choose a problem from the list on the "Finding a Senior Project Topic" document, you must communicate that choice to me ASAP or risk someone else choosing the problem.
+In the event two people choose the same problem at the same time I will let the person who has done the most work on the problem have the problem. - Weeks 2-4 Meet with instructor to discuss precise project content; begin & continue research; make draft outlines of the paper and prepare the oral project proposal presentation. - Week 4 Class meets both Monday and Wednesday.
+Short oral project proposal presentations (during scheduled class times); study "Guidelines for Authors of Senior Papers" and references cited therein. - Weeks 5-10 Meet with instructor; continue research and writing; submit drafts EACH week. - Finals week Paper due Monday; submit all drafts and feedback along with the paper.